This page is for the academic year 2021-22. The current handbook year is 2022-23No such Code for pgprog: N3K909No such Code for pgprog: N2P090

 - By the end of the module students should:

-- Have a critical understanding and awareness of the nature and scope of advanced research in management.
+- Have a critical understanding and awareness of the nature and scope of advanced research in financial management.

 - Be aware of, and familar with, the facilities available for conducting literature searches and obtaining relevant data to facilitate empirical investigation.